cordutie/tex_framework/3_experiments.md

 <div style="margin-top: 20px;"></div>

 <p>
 Two properties desirable in a loss function tailored for texture sounds are related to the stability under time shifting and addition of noise.
 In order to test these properties on the <code>TexStat</code> loss function, we compute the loss between a random selection of segments of sounds corresponding to the three categories of <a href="https://huggingface.co/datasets/cordutie/MicroTex" target="_blank" style="font-weight: normal;"><code>MicroTex</code></a> and their corresponding transformations using various parameters.
-The experiment was also run with the MSS loss for comparison and some of the results can be found in <strong>Tables 1 and 2</strong>.
-For further exploration see this article's webpage.
+The experiment was also run with the MSS loss for comparison and some of the results can be found in the tables below.
 </p>

 <div style="overflow-x: auto; max-width: 80%; margin: 0 auto; padding: 10px; box-sizing: border-box;">